-We use the \textit{sls-linpack} benchmark to evaluate the CPU capacity of different platforms. \textit{sls-linpack} operates on 1,000$\times$1,000 matrix, and will output a performance rating metric in terms of Millions of Floating Point Operations Per Second (MFLOPS).
-The experimental results are shown in Figure~\ref{fig:linpack}.
-We find that Alibaba Cloud Function Compute performs much better than other platforms, and AWS Lambda performs worst than other platforms.
-For AWS Lambda and Google Cloud Functions, the \textit{mflops} can increase linearly by allocating more memory, which conforms to the finding as we summarized in Figure~\ref{fig:info} that serverless computing platform will allocate CPU capability proportional with allocated memory.
+We use the \textit{sls-linpack} benchmark to evaluate the CPU capacity of different serverless computing platforms, and the results are shown in Figure~\ref{fig:linpack}. \textit{sls-linpack} operates on 1,000$\times$1,000 matrix and outputs a performance rating metric in terms of millions of floating-point operations per second (mflops).
+We find that Alibaba Cloud Function Compute performs much better than other platforms while AWS Lambda performs worst.
+In addition, for AWS Lambda and Google Cloud Functions, the \textit{mflops} can increase linearly by allocating more memory, conforming to the finding as we summarized in Figure~\ref{fig:info} that serverless computing platform will allocate CPU capability proportional with allocated memory.

-\textbf{Implication}: For computation-intensive workloads, developers are recommended to use the Alibaba Cloud Function Compute.
-For other platforms, developers can obtain more computing power by allocating more memory.